Clothing and Textiles Regulations in the United States: A Complete Guide

 Restricted substances

-Here we list some restricted substances that might be contained in textiles products:
+Here we list some restricted substances that might be contained in textile products:

 • Lead acetate